graphaware/hume-2.8-workshop/README.md

-# Workshop - NLP with GraphAware Hume
+# Workshop - GraphAware Hume

-This repository contains a trial version of Hume for the Nodes 2020 event.
-Participants will receive credentials through their registration that they have to use during the instructions described below.
+This repository contains a trial version of Hume 2.8 for workshop purposes.
+Participants will receive credentials to access the GraphAware Docker Registry.

 ## Requirements